kushalthaman/kushalthaman.github.io/_pages/about.md

 In my spare time, I like to read moral philosophy and science fiction, do [photography](https://kushalthaman.tumblr.com/), go on outdoor adventures and play squash and soccer.
 Here's a bigger [list]() of things I enjoy.
 I currently don't write much on this blog, but I'm looking to change that.

-Feel free to send me an email at {kushal} at {stanford} dot {edu} if you'd like to chat about anything you think we'd both enjoy!
+Reach out if you'd like to chat about anything you think we'd both enjoy!